 An annual survey on time-wasting at work has revealed that more employees are wasting time on a daily basis this year than last year.
-In 2012, 64% of respondents to the Salary.com survey admitted to slacking off a little each day, but in 2013 an additional 5% did.*
+While in 2012, 64% of respondents to the Salary.com survey admitted to slacking off a little each day, in 2013 an additional 5% did.*

 Chatting with co-workers stole the most time (43%), followed by surfing online (28%), and texting, using social media, or phone calls (4%), but the internet was the most common time time-waster.

 Of the 80% of employees who wasted time on non-work-related websites, 37% identified reading the news online as their top time-waster, 14% nominated social media, and 12% did their online shopping.
 Of individual websites, Facebook is the most likely to suck up people’s time (15%), closely followed by Yahoo!
 (14%), and LinkedIn (10%).

 Those who are most likely to waste time on a daily basis include men (73%) and people with doctorate degrees (76%).
 And the least likely?
 Divorcees (51%), apparently, and those with a high school diploma or less (59%).

 So what should you do about this?
 Fire all your male employees, and those with PhDs?
 Nothing, actually.
 “While every second spent “not working” seems like lost money for the business, the reality is being on, constantly, for eight hours can be draining.
 You need time to recharge.
 Your employees need time to recharge,” wrote Suzanne Lucas, otherwise known as Evil HR Lady, in Inc.com.